syncfusion-content/javascript-docs/js/Chart/Chart-Dimensions.md

 ## Responsive chart

-To resize the Chart when the browser or the chart container is resized, set **canResize** property as **true**, where the chart adapts to the changes in size of the container.
+To resize the Chart when the browser or the chart container is resized, set the **canResize** property to **true**, where the chart adapts to the changes in size of the container.

 {% highlight js %}